Paddle steamer

-A paddle steamer is a steamship or steamboat powered by a steam engine that drives paddle wheels to propel the craft through the water.
-In antiquity, paddle wheelers followed the development of poles, oars and sails, where the first uses were wheelers driven by animals or humans.
+A paddle steamer is a steamship or steamboat powered by a steam engine driving paddle wheels to propel the craft through the water.
+In antiquity, paddle wheelers followed the development of poles, oars and sails, whereby the first uses were wheelers driven by animals or humans.

 In the early 19th century, paddle wheels were the predominant way of propulsion for steam-powered boats.
 In the late 19th century, paddle propulsion was largely superseded by the screw propeller and other marine propulsion systems that have a higher efficiency, especially in rough or open water.

-Paddle wheels continue to be used by small, pedal-powered paddle boats and by some ships that operate tourist voyages.
-The latter are often powered by diesel engines.
+Paddle wheels continue to be used by some ships that operate as excursion boats, floating restaurants, and casinos; these include replica vessels, and are often diesel powered.

+Small pedal-powered paddle boats are also found, typically as novelty attractions.

 Paddle wheels

 The paddle wheel is a large steel framework wheel.
 The outer edge of the wheel is fitted with numerous, regularly spaced paddle blades (called floats or buckets).
 The bottom quarter or so of the wheel travels under water.
 An engine rotates the paddle wheel in the water to produce thrust, forward or backward as required.
 More advanced paddle-wheel designs feature "feathering" methods that keep each paddle blade closer to vertical while in the water to increase efficiency.
 The upper part of a paddle wheel is normally enclosed in a paddlebox to minimise splashing.